seamus-brady/LessDroid/README.md

 ## License

-This software is licensed under the Apache 2 license, quoted below.
+This software is licensed under the Apache 2 license.

-Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at

     http://www.apache.org/licenses/LICENSE-2.0